psenough/NPlusPlusAssistant/README.md

 ## Compile Requirements

-Latest version only tested on Visual Studio Community 2022 with C# .Net stuff installed.
+Latest version only tested on Windows 11 using Visual Studio Community 2022 with C# .Net stuff installed.